ManojCherkuthotawar/ManojCherkuthotawar/README.md

 👋 Hi there, I'm Manoj Cherkuthotawar
-💼 A Data Scientist @India with 0.6 years of experience.
+💼 A Data Scientist / Analyst @India with 0.6 years of experience.
 🔭 Currently focused on Generative AI, expanding expertise in LLMs and advanced neural networks.

 🚀 What Defines Me as a Data Scientist